 Do not use if the solution has turned green.
 The solution should be inspected visually prior to use.
-Only clear, colourless to slightly yellow and free of particles solution should be used.
+Only clear, colourless and particle free solution should be used.

 Determination of the threshold dose

 The appropriate dose for each patient is established by incremental dosing schedules.
 The following schedule is suggested: